-\autoref{lem:4.3} implies that although the KMBGD estimator itself does not obtain $n^{-1/2}$-consistency if we choose $B\ll n$, we can follow \citet{polyak1992acceleration} to conduct average across the estimators produced during iterations.
-Similar to the conventional mini-batch gradient estimator, the resulting estimator will be $n^{-1/2}$-consistent as long as we choose $B$ that diverges at some rate.
+\autoref{lem:4.3} implies that although the KMBGD estimator itself does not obtain $1/\sqrt{n}$-consistency due to noises caused by subsample-based kernel estimation and update, I can follow \citet{polyak1992acceleration} to conduct average across the estimators produced during iterations to eliminate these noises.
+Similar to the conventional mini-batch gradient estimator, the resulting estimator will be $1/\sqrt{n}$-consistent as long as we choose $B$ that diverges at some rate.
 In particular, let $k^*$ be the number of burn-in iterations and $T$ be the number of follow-up iterations.
 The averaged KMBGD estimator (AKMBGD) is defined as follws,